cloudposse/terraform-aws-components/modules/datadog-configuration/README.md

-# Component: `datadog-integration`
+# Component: `datadog-configuration`

 This component is responsible for provisioning SSM or ASM entries for datadog api keys.

 It's required that the DataDog API and APP secret keys are available in the `var.datadog_secrets_source_store_account` account in AWS SSM Parameter Store at the `/datadog/%v/datadog_app_key` paths (where `%v` are the corresponding account names).

+This component copies keys from the source account (e.g. `auto`) to the destination account where this is being deployed.
+The purpose of using this formatted copying of keys handles a couple of problems.
+1. The keys are needed in each account where datadog resources will be deployed.
+2. The keys might need to be different per account or tenant, or any subset of accounts.
+3. If the keys need to be rotated they can be rotated from a single management account.

+This module also has a submodule which allows other resources to quickly use it to create a datadog provider.

 See Datadog's [documentation about provisioning keys](https://docs.datadoghq.com/account_management/api-app-keys) for more information.

 ## Usage

-**Stack Level**: Regional
+**Stack Level**: Global

-This component should be deployed to every region where you want to provision datadog resources.
+This component should be deployed to every account where you want to provision datadog resources.
+This is usually every account except `root` and `identity`

 Here's an example snippet for how to use this component.
 It's suggested to apply this component to all accounts which you want to track AWS metrics with DataDog.
+In this example we use the key paths `/datadog/%v/datadog_api_key` and `/datadog/%v/datadog_app_key` where `%v` is `default`, this can be changed through `datadog_app_secret_key` & `datadog_api_secret_key` variables.
+The output Keys in the deployed account will be `/datadog/datadog_api_key` and `/datadog/datadog_app_key`.

 ```yaml
 components: